 Size of Skye Island Scotland

-Plus some of the roads are single track which means that driving takes a lot more time
+Plus some of the roads are single tracks which means that driving takes a lot more time.

 So, I am sorry but it is not possible to visit the isle of Skye on a day trip from Edinburgh....